The Bloody History Of Mormonism In Jackson County

 He was incarcerated for the order, but before a trial could be held, a mob stormed the jail and killed him.

-After Smith's death, the Mormon church split into two main sects: the Church of Latter Day Saints (LDS) which followed Brigham Young to found Salt Lake City, Utah, and the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS), which remained largely in Independence, Mo.
+After Smith's death, the Mormon church split into two main sects: The Church of Jesus Christ of Latter-day Saints, which followed Brigham Young to found Salt Lake City, Utah, and the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS), which remained largely in Independence, Mo.

 The RLDS eventually renamed itself as the Community of Christ, and is still headquartered in Independence today.